 TechSoup has put together a guide on how to harness the power of Instagram for your nonprofit.

 TechSoup has also done some research on which nonprofits are doing really well at building consistent, authentic, engaging content on Instagram.
-Although not everyone can expect to generate the staggering 3.3 million followers enjoyed by global powerhouses like UNICEF, it's worth taking a look at what these organizations are doing right.
+Although not everyone can expect to generate the staggering 3.3 million social media followers enjoyed by global powerhouses like UNICEF, it's worth taking a look at what these organizations are doing right.

 Let's look at 10 stellar examples of nonprofits that are successful on Instagram to give you some handy takeaways you can start using now.